intel-lab-lkp/linux/Documentation/process/applying-patches.rst

 read this file to see exactly what change couldn't be applied, so you can go fix it up by hand if you wish.

-If you don't have any third-party patches applied to your kernel source, but only patches from kernel.org and you apply the patches in the correct order, and have made no modifications yourself to the source files, then you should never see a fuzz or reject message from patch.
+If you do not have any third-party patches applied to your kernel source, but only patches from kernel.org and you apply the patches in the correct order, and have made no modifications yourself to the source files, then you should never see a fuzz or reject message from patch.
 If you do see such messages